Synth1z1z3r/Bombachat/README.md

 and so on.
-You need to install customtkinter using "pip install customtkinter" Have fun using my trashpile of a project, i promise ill study the code and make it better :,)
+You need to install customtkinter using "pip install customtkinter" Have fun using my trashpile of a project, i promise ill study the code and make it better :,) BOMBACHAT UPDATE V0.2 UPDATE:
+-Added an exe file for the client.